Copper Clad Steel (CCS) vs. Solid Copper Coax

 Things You Need to Know:

-- Both CCS and solid copper have the same maximum run distance.
+- Both CCS cables and solid copper ones have the same maximum run distance.
 Solid copper does not get you more length.

 - Both CCS and solid copper have the same data transmission characteristics, so solid copper does not get you more bandwidth

-- CCS is less expensive than solid copper
+- CCS cables are less expensive than solid copper

 - CCS can withstand more pull tension during installation than solid copper, but realistically not enough to make a purchasing decision.
 The upper limit of 40 ft/lbs maximum pull tension for solid copper is more than enough.

-- Solid copper is far superior for applications requiring voltage to a device
+- Solid copper coaxial is far superior for applications requiring voltage to a device

 - Solid copper is strongly recommended for satellite installations